Hidden moisture in walls causing bubbling paint, yellow stains, and warped baseboard near window

 Look for warning signs such as:

 Warped trim often appears before larger wall damage becomes obvious.
-If you see baseboards that no longer sit flat—especially in bathrooms, kitchens, laundry rooms, or along exterior walls—it is worth checking the surrounding area for additional signs of moisture.
+If baseboards no longer sit flat—especially in bathrooms, kitchens, laundry rooms, or along exterior walls—check the surrounding area for odor, stains, soft drywall, or recurring paint failure.

 6. Cold or Damp Patches on One Section of Wall